manigandancodes/100-days-of-code/log.md

 ### Day 33: December 6, 2019
-**Today's Progress**: I started learning Function Programming.
+**Today's Progress**: I started learning Functional Programming.

 **What did I do?😃:**
 I learned the fundamentals of functional programming in Javascript and understood most of the concepts but the compose function was so hard to understand, I think I understand it now but I'm going to keep learning FP for a few days.
-Happy Coding! #CodeNewbie
+Happy Coding!

+### Day 34: December 7, 2019
+**Today's Progress**: continued learning Functional Programming.

+**What did I do?😃:**
+It is a pleasant day, I continued learning Javascript functional programming, I could understand better than yesterday.
+How's your day been?
+Happy Coding! 🎉